Mint Chip Ice Cream

 Enter your email below & we'll send it straight to your inbox.
 Plus you’ll get more great recipes and tips from us each week!

-The Creme de Menthe is always stocked in my liquor cabinet thanks to my Frozen Grasshopper Drinks, so adding it to my Mint Chip Ice Cream was a no brainer.
-There is only four ounces in this entire batch, but you’ll have to decide if it’s suitable for kids.
+Creme de Menthe is always stocked in my liquor cabinet thanks to my Frozen Grasshopper Drinks, so adding it to my Mint Chip Ice Cream was a no brainer.
+There are only four ounces in this entire batch, but you’ll have to decide if it’s suitable for kids.
 My boys are already all grown up!

 Overhead shot of three small bowls of mint chip ice cream, with spoons.